Product Designer | Design & Strategy

 THE V1 INITIAL PROCESS (1 WEEK)

-With only one week to redesign the existing UX and UI for our MVP, I had to start off with our persona.
-The team had previously had a target audience in mind through user research, but I felt that we should have an actual persona laid out to visualize exactly who we are designing for.
-Here is the persona I put together based on our research.
+With only one week to redesign the existing UX and UI for our MVP, I started off with building out the persona.
+The founder had previously had a target audience in mind through user interviews while he was abroad in Myanmar, but I insisted that we should have an actual persona laid out to visualize exactly who we are designing for.
+Here is the persona I put together based on his in-person findings and further research.

 Our persona, Kiry (Adam)